-CS students take major-specific and major-related advanced Specialization modules to consolidate their knowledge at the current state of research in areas of their choice.
+CS students take 15 CP from major-specific and major-related advanced Specialization modules to consolidate their knowledge at the current state of research in areas of their choice.

-CS students can choose four of the following Specialization Modules:
+CS students can choose from the following Specialization Modules:

 - Specialization: Computer Graphics (5 CP)